lluisb3/CAnDy_SkinLesion/README.md

 Torchvision models.
 The dataset used can be found on

-##Instructions
+##Instructions for testing
-To reproduce the results or use the trained networks available in the `models` directory, you should do:
+To use the trained networks available in the `models` directory, you should do:

 - Environmental set up
 - Download the checkpoints for the models
-- Download the example image (or provide one of your own)
-- Run the examples

 ### Setting up the environment
 - Create a conda environment